 The Pulse

 If you drive a Ford, you may want to investigate this latest recall list involving eight faults across a host of models that were all announced on the same day.

-For more information about this recall, you can check the N242480630 report from the National Highway Traffic Safety Association.
+For more information about this recall, you can check the N242480630 report from the National Highway Traffic Safety Administration.

+The Pulse